The 2022 Contest was held virtually on September 23 & 24, 2022

-You may view the entries to the 2021 Contest on our gallery.
+You may view the 2022 entries on the USFWS Flickr page.
 Please remember these are low resolution scans that have not been color corrected.
 All judging was done viewing the originals in person in a controlled environment.
-A contest guide book is available to assist you in following along with the videos of the Contest judging.
-Day 1 of the judging and Day 2 of the judging can be viewed on-line.
-Final scores by judge are available.
+A contest guidebook is available to assist you in following along with the videos of the Contest judging.
+Day 1 and Day 2 of the judging can be viewed on-line.
+Overall scores are now available.
+Final scores by judge will be posted when they are available.

 Who Can Enter the Federal Duck Stamp Art Contest